 The guarantor can also drop out if the finalised contract for the loan is different from the original document signed by the guarantor.

-If you are a guarantor and you wish to get out of a guarantor loan, you need to seek legal and financial advice before proceeding with any matters.
+If you are a guarantor and you wish to get out of a guarantor loan, you should seek legal and financial advice before proceeding.

 What are the alternatives to a guarantor car loan?

-One alternative to a guarantor car loan is to sign up for a co-borrower loan.
+One alternative to a guarantor car loan is a co-borrower loan.

-A co-borrower loan means the person who signs up as a co-borrower shares equal responsibility for the borrowed amount of money.
-A co-borrower is subject to the same financial and legal ramifications as the borrower in the event of any missed payments or default.
+A co-borrower loan is just a joint loan.
+This means the person who signs up as a co-borrower shares equal responsibility to pay off the loan.
+A co-borrower is subject to the same financial and legal ramifications as you in the event of any missed payments or default.

-Co-borrowers, compared to guarantors, are each fully responsible for repaying a loan.
+Co-borrowers, compared to guarantors, are both responsible for repaying a loan.
 A guarantor only pays off a loan when the borrower defaults.